 - What additional benefits do they provide?
 Like, maybe, self-managed teams or customer support.

-Proshore, based in the Netherlands and Nepal, provides highly-talented, ready-to-code development teams as a service.
+Proshore, based in the Netherlands and Nepal, provides highly talented, ready-to-code development teams.
 What does that mean?
 You can get any size software development team to increase your capacity and speed up the time to market.
 You will also save time and money on in-house hiring – as we handle recruitment for you.

 What is Nearshore Software Development, and how does it differ?

-There’s a middle way between onshore vs offshore software development: nearshore software development.
+There’s a middle way in onshore vs. offshore software development: Nearshore Software Development.
 Let’s see how nearshore differs from onshore and offshore software development.

 Nearshore software development is when a company outsources software development to a neighboring country on the same shores, typically on the same continent.